-The flight time is measured:

-- At task 1 from the moment the glider leaves the hands of the competitor - At task 2 from the end of the launching interval
+- 6.4.5.1.
+The flight time is measured: - At task 1 from the moment the glider leaves the hands of the competitor - At task 2 from the end of the launching interval - 6.4.5.2.
 The flight time is measured to the moment the glider comes to rest on the ground or ground based object or the competitor catches the glider by hand or the working time expires.
-One point will be awarded for each full second the glider is flying, up to the given maximum flight time One point will be deducted for each full second flown in excess of given maximum flight time.

-The flight time is official if the launching happens from inside the launching and landing area and the landing happens inside this area.
+One point will be awarded for each full second the glider is flying, up to the given maximum flight time.
+One point will be deducted for each full second flown in excess of the given maximum flight time. - 6.4.5.3.
+The flight time is official if the launching and landing both occur inside the launching and landing area.